 Also, end-users working on personal devices, without proper BYOD policies, cybersecurity habits, and appropriate security systems in place, can cause serious damage to a company.
 Since people typically engage in a wider range of activities on personal computers they are often less mindful of security concerns while conducting personal matters online.
 The use of a personal device for work increases the chances of malware, ransomware, and viruses that can in turn expose company systems and data to threats.
 Moreover, personal computer use may increase the risk of data loss or theft when an employee departs an organization, as the company may have fewer capabilities available to lock down, retrieve, or wipe corporate data from the personal device.

-Multi-factor authentication, single sign-on, next-generation endpoint protection, email security, data loss prevention solutions, locking down access to corporate technology environments, cybersecurity training, and multi-factor approval for transactions are increasingly important and critical measures to meaningfully reduce risk in remote teams.
+Multi-factor authentication, single sign-on, next-generation endpoint protection, email security, data loss prevention solutions, locking down access to corporate technology environments, cybersecurity training, and multi-factor approval for transactions are increasingly essential and critical measures to meaningfully reduce risk in remote teams.

 Endpoint management tools and endpoint security are especially critical in a remote team.
 Managing remote endpoints is difficult for companies to do by themselves so a good endpoint manager and endpoint security are extremely helpful.
 Also, having a policy of keeping computers’ operating systems updated is important.
 In an ideal world, it would also be recommended to keep employee home networks updated (routers, access points) but that is very difficult to enforce.

 Companies should especially invest in, and emphasize cybersecurity awareness training for all staff, backed by accountability reporting, policies, and procedures.
 Home networks will never be as secure as office networks in the foreseeable future, exposing organizations to a greater range of threats.
-Employees that are not armed with cybersecurity awareness and best practice knowledge pose a huge risk in general, but especially in under secured home-office environments.
+Employees that are not armed with cybersecurity awareness and best practice knowledge pose a huge risk in general, but especially in under-secured home-office environments.
 A trained and aware employee can be an effective first and last line of defense against cyber threats, and no amount of investment in cybersecurity software can totally negate the need for the employee to function in that capacity.